 As a property owner, there are many advantages to having long-term tenants in your property.
 These tenants offer more stability, consistent income and less hassle.
 But how can you find these types of renters, and how can you keep them?

 In this article, we will illustrate the main reasons that tenants leave a property.
-In doing so, you will understand what to do differently, and how to attract and retain some of the highest quality long-term tenants for your Nampa, Caldwell or other Idaho property.
+In doing so, you will understand what to do differently, and how to retain some of the quality tenants for your Nampa, Caldwell or other Idaho property.

 How to Attract Long-Term Tenants